Attention-based Domain Adaptation for Single Stage Detectors: Related Work

 \subsection{Self-Attention}

 Our approach exploits self-attention (SA).
-SA was introduced in~\cite{vaswani2017attention} for natural language processing and has since them become increasingly popular in this field~\cite{devlin2018bert,brown2020language}.
+SA was introduced in~\cite{vaswani2017attention} for natural language processing and has since then become increasingly popular in this field~\cite{devlin2018bert,brown2020language}.
 Recently, it has also gained popularity in computer vision, for both image recognition~\cite{ramachandran2019stand,bello2019attention,dosovitskiy2020image} and object detection~\cite{detr}.
 While other attention mechanisms have been proposed~\cite{hu2018squeeze,woo2018cbam,fu2019dual,wang2017residual}, they typically require more architectural changes than vanilla SA~\cite{vaswani2017attention}, which motivated us to rely on this strategy in our method.
-In any event, while self-attention has been employed for various tasks, our work constitutes the first attempt at exploiting it for unsupervised domain adaptation of generic single-stage detectors.
+In any event, while self-attention has been employed for various tasks, our work constitutes the first apporach at directly exploiting the learned attentions for unsupervised domain adaptation of generic single-stage detectors.